oorejola/oorejola.github.io/index.md

 # About Me

-I am human pursuing a Ph.D. in mathematics at Tulane University.
+I am pursuing a Ph.D. in mathematics at Tulane University.
 (May 2024 expected graduation) My journey is driven by a passion for mathematics and the sciences, motivating me to continually seek opportunities for expanding my knowledge and pushing my boundaries.
-At present, my graduate research focuses on investigating the asymptotic properties of high-dimensional stochastic processes.
+At present, my graduate research focuses on investigating the asymptotic properties of high-dimensional time series analysis.
 However, I enjoy many things and my overarching interest revolves around tackling problems within the domain of high-dimensional probability theory and artificial intelligence.

 To list a few of my interests:

 -   Time Series Analysis
 -   Random Matrix Theory
--   Deep Learning
+-   Machine Learning

 Some informal non-*mathy* interests: